Awards And Scholarships

 Department of Biological Sciences UNDERGRADUATE HONOR AWARDS AND SCHOLARSHIPS

 Application Instructions: Download the form for the current year from the link.
 You may either complete the 2-page form then print, or print and complete by hand.
-Attach all required supporting documents (as listed on the form) and submit to the Department office, Moore 349, by the deadline.
+Attach all required supporting documents (as listed on the form) and submit to the Department office, Science building 3238, by the deadline.

 David Eakin Outstanding Freshman in the Biological Sciences - The awardee will show evidence of high scholastic achievement and potential for advancing toward a career in the biological sciences.

 Outstanding Sophomore in the Biological Sciences - The awardee will excel scholastically and demonstrate an interest in scientific organizations or clubs.
 There should be evidence on initiative and independence in pursuit of a career in the biological sciences.

 Outstanding Junior in the Biological Science - The awardee will excel scholastically, be an active participant in science-oriented organizations or clubs, and demonstrate mastery of scientific principles and laboratory technique appropriate to an area of further study in the biological sciences.